Departure Dates & Costs

 Boat tour out of Sissimiut to Assaqutaq.
 Assaqutaq is an abandoned village about 10 km by boat from Sisimiut.
 The settlement was established when the fishing in Greenland was abundant and was later abandoned in the 1960s and 1970s when the fish disappeared from the area.
 With the closing of fish factory, the inhabitants were forced to move to the city where there where jobs.
 Some of the buildings that are left in Assaqutaq are in pretty good condition including a small church, several coastal residences and the school.
 We depart the ghost village and cruise to the Arctic Circle UNESCO site with an opportunity to go ashore.
 On the boat tour to and from Assaqutaq there are chances of seeing humpback whales.
 Dinner will be a traditional Greenlandic Buffet at Restaurant Nasaasaaq.

-Morning ebike excursions, and then a visit sled dog town, close encounter with the sled dogs.
-We will earn how the Greenland huskie has been a part of the Greenland way of life for centuries.
-Picnic by the creek.
-Afternoon transfer to the airport for the flight to Kangerlussuaq.
-3 nights Hotel Kangerlussuaq (69 rooms).
+Optional tours can be booked locally including an ebike excursion, or a visit to sled dog town for close encounter with the sled dogs.
+Mid day transfer to the airport for the flight to Kangerlussuaq.
+4 nights Hotel Kangerlussuaq (69 rooms).
 Dinner in town.

 Day 10.
 Kangerlussuaq (B)